 IE 8 – Page navigation errors

-IE version 8 users may receive the following page navigation error message:
+IE version 8 users might receive the following page navigation error message:

 'The system has detected unexpected page navigation.
 This can occur if you use your browser's Back button or a bookmark to move between pages.
 While using this system, please use only the buttons and links displayed on the page to move between pages.
 Click OK to return to the current working page.'